dthx2710/Dolicon-Blue-Archive/src/pages/student/fina.md

   urban: A
 exSkill:
   exCost: 4
-  exText: Ignores her attack delay 3 times and increases her attack by 29.1%
+  ex1: Ignores her attack delay 3 times and increases her attack by 29.1%
     (46.6%) for 30 seconds.
 Reloads immediately upon using this skill.
 Ignores attack delay 4 times at EX level 3, 5 times at EX level 5.
+normalSkill:
-normalText: When her HP is below 20%, she restores her HP by 355% healing power (Only once per battle).
+  normal1: When her HP is below 20%, she restores her HP by 355% healing power
+    (Only once per battle).
+passiveSkill:
-enhancedText: Increases critical rate by 14%.
+  passive1: Increases critical rate by 14%.
+subSkill:
-subText: Attack speed increased by 20.1% if not moving.
+  sub1: Attack speed increased by 20.1% if not moving.
 profile:
   height: 165
   artist: OSUK2